Sling Aircraft Sling 4

 The Sling Aircraft Sling 4 is a South African kit aircraft.
 It is a development of the Sling 2 to accommodate four people, produced by Sling Aircraft of Johannesburg, South Africa.

 Design and development

 The Sling 4 is an all-metal, low-wing, fixed tricycle gear kit aircraft, developed in 2011.
 The canopy was modified to include gull-wing doors.
 The aircraft has flaps with 40 degrees of travel.

 It has been estimated that building a Sling 4 requires 900-1,200 man-hours of work.
 The aircraft can be supplied as a kit, or built by the factory.

 The US Aircraft Owners and Pilots Association (AOPA) tested the Sling 4 in 2016, citing a completed base price of US$123,417, rising to $192,000 with most options.

+The UK Light Aircraft Association has limited the airframe structural fatigue life to 500 hours for aircraft in that country.
+They have also only approved operation for day, visual flight rules.

 Operational history

 In July 2013, a Sling 4 was flown by Mike Blyth and his son from South Africa to AirVenture in Oshkosh, Wisconsin, United States, carrying 20 hours endurance in fuel.
 The flight included a 14-hour leg over water.

 A Sling 4 kit was completed in four days by 40 workers from the factory, and flown at a 2014 South African Airshow.

 In a 2016 detailed review for Flying magazine, writer Marc C. Lee praised the design's controls, handling, aesthetics and load -carrying capabilities, while pointing out that it lacks cruise speed, an effective heater, has poor rubber molding and lacks a USB jack system.
 He also noted it has no mechanism whereby one could taxi with the gull-wing doors half open or cracked.

 A group of about 20 South African teenagers built a Sling 4 in about three weeks in 2019, with the engine and avionics fitted by specialists. and planned to fly it to Cairo.